SophiaDobko/assimReservoirs/README.md

 #### Available funcions:

-- ```identBasinsGauges(ID, distGauges)``` identifies the contributing basins of a certain reservoir and the precipitation gauges within a certain buffer around this basin
+- ```identBasinsGauges(ID, distGauges)``` identifies the contributing basins of a certain reservoir and the rain gauges within a certain buffer around this basin

+- ```identBasinsGauges_shape(shape, distGauges)``` allows to identify contributing basins and rain gauges for any shapefile

 - ```plotBasins(list_BG)``` plots the identified contributing basins